antaeusrises/Learning-Topics-Books/README.md

 - 12: The Elements of Great Managing – Rodd Wagner & James Harter
 - Growing Great Employees – Erika Andersen
 - The Essential Drucker – Peter Drucker
 - The Halo Effect – Phil Rosenzweig
+- The five dysfunctions of a team - Lenconi

 ## Marketing
 - 22 immutable laws of marketing